LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 - Dropped any high cardinality feature with no real predictive signal potential.

 ### Findings
-- There are no duplicates, missing or invalid values in the dataset
+- There are no duplicates or invalid values in the dataset.
 - We keep the aggregated features salary, data used and month, since they all show clear variations.
 - We drop any high cardinality features to ensure machine learning models generalize, rather than memorize, reducing the likelihood of overfitting.